karma-runner/karma-runner.github.com/README.md

-# testacular.github.com
+# karma-runner.github.com

-> This is the source code for http://testacular.github.com.
+> This is the source code for http://karma-runner.github.com.
 The
-> homepage and documentation of [Testacular], the spectacular test runner.
+> homepage and documentation of [Karma], the spectacular test runner.

 If you wanna update the docs, just go the the [main repo] and update the markdown.
 You can even do that directly from the github web interface.